wdmg/yii2-reviews/README.md

     ?>

 # Status and version [in progress development]
+* v.0.0.5 - Bugfix, routing and refactoring
 * v.0.0.4 - Update Yii2 version
-* v.0.0.3 - Added module name and description, translations.
-Routing fix.